 Targets and implementation

-Following the consultative process launched in 2016 identifying key priorities and setting targets for each of the ten key actions, which led to the endorsement of highly ambitious goals by the SET-Plan community, eight implementation plans have been adopted until January 2018 in these areas:
+Following the consultative process launched in 2016 identifying key priorities and setting targets for each of the ten key actions, which led to the endorsement of highly ambitious goals by the SET-Plan community, eleven implementation plans have been adopted until January 2018 in these areas:

 - Concentrated Solar Power/Solar Thermal Electricity